1.

 Consider deploying gains into high-yield corporate credit.

-AI is likely to remain a key equity market driver, with sustained profitability, especially in tech.
+AI is likely to remain a key equity market driver, with investors unlikely to turn away from tech’s sustained profitability for a prolonged period.

-Keep U.S. small-cap and ex-U.S. developed exposure neutral, focusing on quality and AI/policy tailwinds.
+U.S. small-cap exposure and ex-U.S. developed market equity allocations now neutral; focusing on quality names benefiting from AI and policy tailwinds

 Private Markets